saulpw/visidata/www/howto/dev/loaders.md

     ]
 ```

-In general, set `columns` [as a class member](https://github.com/saulpw/visidata/blob/b5e506aa00ffa5b23ebc3dbdd7ade282a5a1cdc0/bin/viewtsv#L8).
+In general, set `columns` as a class member.
 If the columns aren't known until the data is being loaded,
-`reload()` should first call `columns.clear()`, and then call `addColumn(col)` for each column at the [earliest opportunity](https://github.com/saulpw/visidata/blob/b5e506aa00ffa5b23ebc3dbdd7ade282a5a1cdc0/visidata/loaders/html.py#L42).
+`reload()` should first call `columns.clear()`, and then call `addColumn(col)` for each column at the earliest opportunity.

 ### Column properties

-Columns have a few properties, all arguments are optional except for `name`:
+Columns have a few properties, all of which are optional arguments to the constructor except for `name`:

 * **`name`**: should be a valid Python identifier and unique among the column names on the sheet.
 (Otherwise the column cannot be used in an expression.)